Get our Newsletter so you don't miss Pink Floyd News!

 6 November 1979

-The Wall is sent for Mastered
+The Wall is sent for Mastering and Completing

 Pink Floyd took their Wall recording from The Producers’ Workshop in Los Angeles to Mastering Lab, Inc which was next door.
+This process involves setting the final mix of the album.

-23 November 1979
+16 November 1979

 Pink Floyd’s single Another Brick In The Wall, Part 2 (B-side: One Of My Turns) was released in the UK.
 It was the group’s first UK single since Point Me At The Sky in 1968, and spent four weeks at No. 1 in the charts.